swanandp/swanand.pagnis.in/source/_posts/2020-10-13-basic-financial-hygiene.markdown

 PMS is an excellent choice if you can afford it.
 For advisory and planning, the world is moving towards a "fee-only" model.
 It's hard to make the incentives align in a commissions model.
 Services like Clearcase are making it easy for us to take our own investment decisions.
 YMMV!

 Let your budget and risk appetite guide you.
-Consult experts for all critical decisions.
+Consult experts for all critical and specific decisions like where to invest and which policies to take.

 Happy investing! 💰